 Get out of the house.
 Get some exercise; just a walk around the block or start a regular routine of intense, sweaty, heart-pounding training.
 Check out a new hobby and run with it.
 Get together with family and make a point of doing fun things with friends.

-Learn the HALT process (hungry, angry, lonely, tired) and whenever you find yourself feeling any of those, fix them.
+Learn the HALT process (hungry, angry, lonely, tired), and whenever you find yourself feeling any of those, fix them.
 It’s easy to eat something if you’re hungry.
 Tired?
 Take a nap.
 You get the idea.

 Tend to yourself; a grounded and healthy soul leads the way.

-Find a spiritual place
+Find a Spiritual Place

 It doesn’t have to be about a formal religion but at some point, addicts and alcoholics who have turned the tables and established a robust life found and maintain a strong spiritual side of life.
 Religion and spirituality are two different things and while you may disbelieve entirely one way or the other; it has been proven time and again that people wallowing in the dregs of life change and heal after connecting with a higher power.

 Some turn to God and find solace there; others find a god of their own understanding or a part of their soul with its own higher power that only needed to be released.
-Spirituality means different things but many recovering mothers find a light by doing things like this:
+Spirituality means different things but many recovering mothers find the light by doing things like this:

 - Get outside and connect with the natural world.
 Listen to the birds sing, watch an eagle soar, let a butterfly land on your shoulder.